 You will get a listing of coffees, not an answer to what it tastes like.

 AI is marked by the expertise coming from a narrow area of study, namely mathematics.
 One assembles the data to train the model, then one has the model and creates new derivatives of the model or algorithm.
 Innovation in the field surrounds trying various categories of models.
-However, if the answers to AI all come from mathematics, how is it that Dreyfus, who was not a mathematician or AI researcher or practitioner was able to out predict the most highly regarded AI researchers and practitioners in the field?
+However, if the answers to AI all come from mathematics, how is it that Dreyfus, who was not a mathematician or AI researcher or practitioner, could out predict the most highly regarded AI researchers and practitioners in the field?

-Dreyfus proposes that biology, namely neuroscience, is the field to study to make progress in understanding intelligence, as we are modelling intelligence of biological systems.
+Dreyfus proposes that biology, namely neuroscience, is the field to study to understand intelligence, as we are modeling the intelligence of biological systems.

 Reviewing Dreyfus’s Wisdom

-If Dreyfus’ book were read and understood, one wonders how effective the false claims by AI promoters would be today.
-Today (in 2020) we have an enormous number of people working in venture capital and writing AI articles using quotes from AI companies trying to raise money or sell AI software, but without themselves understanding what AI is AI’s history, what are the different categories within AI, and overall the ability to see and penetrate AI claims.
+If Dreyfus’ book were read and understood, one wonders how effective AI promoters’ false claims would be today.
+Today (in 2020), we have an enormous number of people working in venture capital and writing AI articles using quotes from AI companies trying to raise money or sell AI software, but without themselves understanding what AI is AI’s history, what are the different categories within AI, and overall the ability to see and penetrate AI claims.